cb125/Scoreboards/README.md

 **Work**:
 * Research option: 25 page response paper
 * Non-research option: 6 page focussed point or squib
-* Auditors are welcome, and are expected to do the reading The course is about in-person interaction.
-(Zoom is not out of the question, under certain circumstances.)
+* Auditors are welcome, and are expected to do the reading

 ## Course Schedule
 * January 19: @Rutgers.
 Intro